Higher Toda brackets and the Adams spectral sequence in triangulated categories: Introduction

 \subsection{Acknowledgments}

 We thank Robert Bruner, Dan Isaksen, Peter Jorgensen, Fernando Muro, Irakli Patchkoria, Steffen Sagave, and Dylan Wilson for helpful conversations, as well as the referee for their useful comments.
 The second author also thanks the Max-Planck-Institut f\"ur Mathematik for its hospitality.
+The second author was partially funded by a grant of the DFG SPP 1786: Homotopy Theory and Algebraic Geometry.